bugjam/jwt-inspector/README.md

 The extension adds a new **JWT** tab in Chrome's Developer Tools.
-When the tab is open, the extension inspects all server requests and picks out the token from any request which has an `Authorization` header containing a JWT token.
+When the tab is open, the extension inspects all server requests and picks out the token from any request which has an `Authorization` header containing a JWT bearer token.

 You can [install the extension from chrome web store](https://chrome.google.com/webstore/detail/jwt-inspector/jgjihoodklabhdoeffdjofnknfijolgk) or read more on [bugjam.github.io/jwt-inspector/](https://bugjam.github.io/jwt-inspector/).

 # Development

-The main implementation file is `jwt-inspector.js`.
+The main implementation file is `jwt-panel.js`.

 You can install the extension as "unpacked" straight from the source directory to directly test any changes you make.
 (Enable "Developer mode" in